 What is the Economic Stress Index?

-The Economic Stress Index gives the public, policy makers and business people a broad view of the state of the U.S. economy.
-The higher the number, the worse the economy is.
-The lower the number, meaning there is less Stress, the better the economy is.
+The Economic Stress Index gives the public, policymakers, and business people a broad view of the state of the U.S. economy.
+The higher the number, the more stress there is, the worse the economy is.
+The lower the number, the better the economy is.

 The index uses three very broad economic numbers:

-1) The Underemployment Rate (U-6); which is the broadest view of the employment situation.
-The U-6 counts the regular unemployed (known as the official Unemployment Rate), plus those halfway looking for jobs and those who have part time jobs because they can’t find full time jobs due to the state of the economy.
+1) The Underemployment Rate (U-6) which is the broadest view of the employment situation.
+The U-6 counts the regular unemployed (known as the official Unemployment Rate); those halfway looking for jobs and those who have part-time jobs because they can’t find full-time jobs due to the state of the economy.
 The Index uses a rolling 3-month, non-seasonably adjusted average of the U-6.

 2) The percent change in Gross Domestic Product (GDP) of the latest quarter compared to the same quarter a year earlier.
-In the Annual section it is the annual percent change in GDP of the current year compared to the year before.
+For the Annual ESI, it is the annual percent change in GDP of the current year compared to the year before.

-3) Change in Median Household Income for the Annual report and the change in Disposal Personal Income (minus government transfers such as Unemployment benefits) for the monthly report.
-The monthly report looks at a three month moving average of current levels compared to the same three months a year earlier.
+3) Change in Median Household Income for the Annual report and the change in Disposable Personal Income (minus government transfers such as Unemployment benefits) for the monthly report.
+The monthly report looks at a three-month moving average compared to the same three months a year earlier.

 Why does the Index use these three data points?

-These three statistics provide the broadest view of the economic situation, because while GDP reflects overall economic activity, employment is a lagging indicator, and income may change sooner than the employment situation.
+These three statistics provide the broadest view of the economic situation because while GDP reflects overall economic activity, employment is a lagging indicator, yet income may change sooner than the employment situation.

 How are the stats added up?

-With the understanding that the higher the index the worse the economy is, let’s take 2008 as an example: The Underemployment Rate for the year was 10.5%.
-Add to it the 0.1% drop in GDP in 2008 from the 2007 levels and add also the 3.6% that income fell in 2008.
-All three stats were negative/bad so it adds to the Index and thus generated an Economic Stress Index of 14.2 (10.5 + 0.1 + 3.6 = 14.2).
+With the understanding that the higher the index the worse the economy is, let’s take 2009 as an example: The Underemployment Rate for the year was 16.2%.
+Add to it the year's 2.6% drop in GDP and add also the 0.66% to reflect the drop in income levels for 2009, and it totals 19.46 which is the ESI for 2009.
 When the GDP and/or Household Income are positive, they reduce the Economic Stress Index such as 1999: The Underemployment Rate was 7.44%.
-Subtract 4.75 for the GDP growth, and subtract another 2.69 that household income rose, and the Economic Stress Index was 0.0 for 1999.
+Subtract 4.75 for the 4.75% GDP growth of that year, and subtract another 2.69 that household income rose that year, and the Economic Stress Index lands at 0.0 for 1999.

 A Few important notes: